hantsy/jakartaee-rest-sample/README.md

 ![compile and build](https://github.com/hantsy/jakartaee-jaxrs-sample/workflows/build/badge.svg)

-The repository is already upgraded to Jakarta EE 11.
+The repository has already been upgraded to Jakarta EE 11.

 * For the Jakarta EE 10 version, please check the EE10 archive or EE10 branch.
 * For the Jakarta EE 8 version, please check the EE8 archive and EE8 branch.

-For the example project before Jakarta EE 8, check the following repositories instead.
+For the example projects before Jakarta EE 8, check the following repositories instead.

 * [Java EE 8 Jaxrs Sample](https://github.com/hantsy/javaee8-jaxrs-sample)
 * [Java EE 7 Jaxrs Sample](https://github.com/hantsy/ee7-jaxrs-sample)